nooblk-98/Ansible-wordpress-nginx/README.md

 ---

-## 3️⃣ Install WordPress & PhpMyAdmin with Ansible
+## 3️⃣ Install WordPress with Ansible

 ### a.
 Configure Inventory